-Let’s review common business situations for online sellers and find out what each service would cost.
+Let’s review common situations for online sellers and find out what each service would cost.

 If you want to learn more about the pricing plans from above, check out the following:

-If your customer service needs are anything like those shown in this chart, switching from Reply Manager to ChannelReply could save you up to $1,200 per year.
+If your customer service needs are anything like those shown in the chart above, switching from Reply Manager to ChannelReply could save you up to $1,200 per year.
 You can also do far more than you ever could with Reply Manager.
-The premium Desk.com and Zendesk account levels offer way more features, as do their broad libraries of third-party apps.
+The premium Desk.com, Freshdesk and Zendesk account levels offer way more features, as do their broad libraries of third-party apps.

 Speaking of which . . .